 On the other hand, if you decide to buy your tickets right at the moment to visit the statue, there are cameras which provide real-time images from the top.

 Moreover, you can also find real-time images on the official website.

-Finally, the employees often warn visitors when visibility is too poor.
+Finally, the employees often warn you when visibility is too poor.

-Last but not least, with the current technology of apps for the weather forecast, the risk of a frustrated visit is greatly reduced.
+Last but not least, with the current technology of apps for the weather forecast, the risk of a frustrating visit is greatly reduced.

 Wear light and comfortable clothes